Nassau County Medicaid Planning Lawyer

 - Buying long-term care insurance;

-- Transferring the title to your house while holding onto some rights to it;
+- Transferring the title to your house while keeping certain rights to it;

-- Placing certain assets into an irrevocable Medicaid planning trust;
+- Placing specific assets into an irrevocable Medicaid planning trust;

 - Placing excess income into a trust managed by a non-profit.

-Do not worry if you do not initially meet the eligibility requirements for Medicaid assistance.
-Chances are, at some point in the future you might.
-Long-term care is costly and can feel overwhelming as you age.
-Our firm is here to provide comprehensive legal support so you can feel comfortable and assured about your future.
-You can also check out our Legal Resources to find additional resources that can help you understand Medicaid regulations.
-Attorney Orly Taber, Esq. has made it her personal mission to give the elderly glory and respect; you can count on her to safeguard your rights to Medicaid assistance.
+Even if you do not immediately meet Medicaid eligibility requirements, your status can change.
+Long-term care is costly.
+Our firm offers comprehensive legal support so you remain comfortable planning for the future.
+You can also check out our Legal Resources to find additional information about Medicaid regulations.
+Attorney Orly Taber, Esq. has made it her goal to serve the elderly population with respect; you can count on her to work to safeguard your Medicaid rights.

-Protecting Your Home and Assets with Medicaid Planning
+Protecting Your Home & Assets with Medicaid Planning

 - Transferring Property to a Spouse or Children

-Transferring ownership of your home to a spouse or children can help protect it from Medicaid’s asset evaluation.
-The property may no longer be considered part of your assets if it's owned by someone else, as long as the transfer is done properly. - Using a Life Estate
+Transferring your home to a spouse or children may protect it from asset evaluation.
+The property could be excluded from your assets, if the transfer follows the rules. - Using a Life Estate

-A life estate allows you to transfer your home to a family member while still retaining the right to live in it for the rest of your life.
-This can protect the home from Medicaid liens while ensuring you still have a place to live. - Irrevocable Trusts
+A life estate allows you to transfer your home to a family member while keeping the right to live in it for your lifetime.
+This could protect it from Medicaid liens and secure your housing. - Irrevocable Trusts

-Placing your home into an irrevocable trust can help ensure it’s not counted as part of your assets when applying for Medicaid.
-Once in the trust, you no longer own the property, which can help maintain eligibility.
+Transferring your home into an irrevocable trust may prevent counting it as an asset when you apply for Medicaid.
+Once in a trust, you no longer own the property, supporting continued eligibility.

 The Importance of Early Medicaid Planning

-Planning for Medicaid should be done as early as possible.
-Ideally, you should begin at least 5 years before you expect to need long-term care.
-Here’s why early planning is crucial:
+Plan for Medicaid as early as you can.
+If possible, begin at least five years before you expect long-term care.
+Early planning gives more options to safeguard what matters to you:

 - Avoiding Penalties

-Medicaid has strict rules regarding asset transfers.
-If you transfer assets within 5 years of applying for Medicaid, you may face penalties.
-By starting early, you can avoid these penalties and still qualify for Medicaid when you need it most. - Maximizing Asset Protection
+Medicaid imposes strict rules on asset transfers.
+If you move assets within five years before applying, you could receive a penalty.
+Planning ahead helps you avoid these issues and qualify when needed. - Maximizing Asset Protection

-The earlier you plan, the more options you have to legally reduce your assets.
-This can include gifting to family members, setting up trusts, or purchasing long-term care insurance. - Reducing Stress
+The sooner you plan, the more solutions you have to reduce your assets legally.
+These may include gifts to family, setting up trusts, or buying long-term care insurance. - Reducing Stress

 Common Medicaid Planning Mistakes to Avoid